NuGet/Home/accepted/2024/[TS]PMUI-Readme-rendering.md

 Currently WebView2 controls always render ontop of other controls in the view.
 [Secnario 25254665](https://microsoft.visualstudio.com/Edge/_workitems/edit/25254665).
 PM UI needs to be updated to ensure items don't scroll off screen.

+Adding a new property requires the registration to be rebuilt for the server team.
+In order to support legacy readme MDs we would need to find a place to host them in order to avoid exposing implementation details.

 ## Rationale and alternatives
 By using an existing control we maintain consistency throughout the IDE and can rely on the owner to fix any bugs with the control.